weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 Where a simple "Hello, World" web app is deployed, as shown in [Marathon tutorial](http://open.mesosphere.com/intro-course/ex17.html).
 In this case, 4 instances of the web app are deployed.

-This example demonstrates the use of Weave Run, a transparent, DNS-based, load-balancer.
-It also shows how Weave Net eliminates the need for port remapping and instead uses a default container port.
+This example demonstrates the use of `Weave Run`, a transparent, DNS-based, load-balancer.
+It also shows how `Weave Net` eliminates the need for port remapping and instead uses a default container port.

 <div class="alert alert-warning">
 If you are looking to deploy your own app instead of this example, make sure to <a href="https://github.com/weaveworks/guides/blob/0b10b27f0559b8852c12b81b94034823c3816777/mesos-marathon/centos/outyet.json#L12">set the <code>hostname</code> parameter</a>, otherwise your containers will fail to launch.